bob-Github-2020/AI_Model_for_GNSS_StepDetection_VelocityEstimation/README.md

 ./train/data/bad/*

-The training datasets (good and bad samples/plots) are included in data.tgz.
+The training datasets (good and bad samples/plots) are included in ***data.tgz***.
 You may extract the contents and explore the Python file Train_StepCNN-GNSS.py to understand the CNN training method.
 I have added detailed comments within the code.
-To train the model, simply run the Python script (Train_StepCNN-GNSS.py) on your computer.
+To train the model, simply run the Python script (***Train_StepCNN-GNSS.py***) on your computer.

 # Instructions for Using the CNN Model for Step Detection and Velocity Estimation

-Taiwan_IGS14.tgz contains displacement time series (*.col) for numerous GPS stations in Taiwan, which can be used as sample data.
+***Taiwan_IGS14.tgz*** contains displacement time series (*.col) for numerous GPS stations in Taiwan, which can be used as sample data.
 Place the following files in your working directory:

 ./GNSS_StepDetection_VelocityEstimation.py